Skip to content

 First, we should recall that zz is the hash of the message mm which in turn is interpreted as a point on the Elliptic Curve EE.

-We can then use the ss value of the signature to isolate the multiplication of both kk values:
+We can then use the ss value of the signature to isolate the multiplication of both kk values (Remember that pqpq will cancel out given that all calculations are done mod q\bmod\ q):

 By expanding RR and substituting k1k2k_1k_2 for s1(z+rab)s^{-1}(z + rab) (as we’ve just calculated), we can see that R=k1k2GR = k_1k_2G: